Coded Load Balancing in Cache Networks: Abstract

 \section{Abstract}

-We consider a cache network consisting of storage-enabled servers forming a distributed content delivery scenario.
-Each incoming content request, arriving uniformly at random to these servers, will be redirected to one or more responsible servers for that request.
-While assigning each request to its nearest available replica seems to be a reasonable solution, specifically in terms of communication cost, it will result in overloaded servers.
-Thus, alternatively, we investigate a coded scheme which will address this problem.
-In this scheme, coded chunks of original files are stored in servers based on the files popularity distribution, which we consider to be Zipf.
-Then, upon each request arrival, by delivering enough coded chunks to the request origin, the request can be decoded.
+We consider load balancing problem in a cache network consisting of storage-enabled servers forming a distributed content delivery scenario.
+Previously proposed load balancing solutions cannot perfectly balance out requests among servers, which is a critical issue in practical networks.
+Therefore, in this paper, we investigate a coded cache content placement where coded chunks of original files are stored in servers based on the files popularity distribution.
+In our scheme, upon each request arrival at the delivery phase, by dispatching enough coded chunks to the request origin from the nearest servers, the requested file can be decoded.

-Specifically, we show that if $n$ requests are assigned to $n$ servers based on the proposed coded scheme, the maximum load of servers will be $\Theta(1)$, while in the nearest replica strategy the maximum load is $\Theta(\log n)$.
-More surprisingly, this coded scheme will have the same communication cost performance as the nearest replica strategy, asymptotically.
-Finally, our numerical results show that the coded scheme surpasses the uncoded one even in non-asymptotic regimes.
+Here, we show that if $n$ requests arrive randomly at $n$ servers, the proposed scheme results in the maximum load of $O(1)$ in the network.
+This result is shown to be valid under various assumptions for the underlying network topology.
+Our results should be compared to the maximum load of two baseline schemes, namely, \emph{nearest replica} and \emph{power of two choices} strategies, which are $\Theta(\log n)$ and $\Theta(\log \log n)$, respectively.
+This finding shows that using coding, results in a considerable load balancing performance improvement, without compromising communications cost performance.
+This is confirmed by performing extensive simulation results, in non-asymptotic regimes as well.